 - learn more about technical areas such as international e-commerce, contract management, HR management in multicultural teams, etc. (32 different workshops)

-- networking with other Breton and international companies and bringing their projects forward in their target countries by meeting BCI’s certified contractors
+- network with other Breton and international companies and bringing their projects forward in their target countries by meeting BCI’s certified contractors

-- interacting with their peers during ‘best practice exchange’ sessions
+- interact with their peers during ‘best practice exchange’ sessions

-- learning from the experience of major pundits: Régis le Roux (Enensys), Serge Kergoat (Krampouz), Pascal Piriou (Groupe Piriou)
+- learn from the experience of major pundits: Régis le Roux (Enensys), Serge Kergoat (Krampouz), Pascal Piriou (Groupe Piriou)

-- learning about the means implemented by the Region to support companies
+- learn about the means implemented by the Region to support companies

 South Korea in the spotlight